thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

-# "TempTracker" a IoT Bluemix and MobileFristPlatform sample
+# "TempTracker" a IoT Bluemix and MobileFirstPlatform sample

 For more details please visit WIKIs: